-When Steven Pinker announced “a plea for an intellectual truce,” I hopefully imagined it might be something like what Immanuel Wallerstein proposed in The End of the World As We Know It: Social Science for the Twenty-First Century:
+In 2013 Steven Pinker announced “a plea for an intellectual truce” with the humanities.
+I hopefully imagined it might be something like what Immanuel Wallerstein proposed in The End of the World As We Know It.

-Pinker’s Science Is Not Your Enemy gets accolades from the usual Pinker promoters.
-Jerry Coyne makes it required reading and then says that Pinker was expounding on Martin Luther King’s moral arc of history.
-Richard Dawkins recommends Pinker for a Nobel Prize in literature.
+Pinker’s Science Is Not Your Enemy received accolades from the usual Pinker promoters.
+Jerry Coyne wanted to make it required reading and then said Pinker was expounding on Martin Luther King’s moral arc of history.
+Richard Dawkins recommended Pinker for a Nobel Prize in literature.
 So much for the arrogance decibels.
-Science is your Moral Savior, just look it up on Wikipedia.
-Or, as John Horgan calls it, Kicking the Humanities When They’re Down.
+Science is your Moral Savior, Pinker said so.
+Or, as John Horgan called it, Kicking the Humanities When They’re Down.

 The first critical appraisals came from the political right, Ross Douthat on The Scientism of Steven Pinker and then from the political left, Zack Beauchamp on How Science Can (And Can’t) Fix Politics.
-Tellingly, these first responses reveal how much this seems to be about politics, promotion, and ideology.
+Tellingly, these first responses revealed how much the whole episode was about politics, promotion, and ideology.

-Later responses rather unanimously agree that Pinker has added little to anything resembling intellectual debate.
-Perhaps the most delightful product of all this is the expletive-laden rant In Which Steven Pinker Is A Total Ignoramus Who Should Go Read A Fucking Book And Get Himself Some Fucking Education, which has probably now been re-tweeted more times than Pinker’s original essay.
+Later responses rather unanimously agreed that Pinker had added little to anything resembling intellectual debate.
+Perhaps the most delightful product of all was the expletive-laden rant In Which Steven Pinker Is A Total Ignoramus Who Should Go Read A Fucking Book And Get Himself Some Fucking Education, which was probably re-tweeted more times than Pinker’s original essay.
 From a practicing biologist, P.Z.
-Myers is Repudiating scientism, rather than surrendering to it.
-As Noah Millman notes in Fighting Scientism Without Theism, Pinker lambastes but does not at all respond to the much more thoughtful piece by Philip Kitcher, The Trouble with Scientism.
-Jackson Lear has put in a response which again accuses Pinker of not even bothering to read his Same Old New Atheism: On Sam Harris.
+Myers wanted to be Repudiating scientism, rather than surrendering to it.
+As Noah Millman noted in Fighting Scientism Without Theism, Pinker lambasted but did not at all respond to the much more thoughtful piece by Philip Kitcher, The Trouble with Scientism.
+Jackson Lear put in a response which again accused Pinker of not even bothering to read his Same Old New Atheism: On Sam Harris.

-In The Guardian, Steven Poole goes more in depth into the history of the term scientism and correctly pegs the main issue: “Pinker’s essay poses as a gesture of reconciliation between the two cultures, but is really a thinly veiled demand for total surrender by non-scientists.”
+In The Guardian, Steven Poole went more in depth into the history of the term scientism and correctly pegged the main issue: “Pinker’s essay poses as a gesture of reconciliation between the two cultures, but is really a thinly veiled demand for total surrender by non-scientists.”

-I still find the best overall assessment so far is Massimo Pigliucci’s Steven Pinker embraces scientism.
+I found the best overall assessment to be Massimo Pigliucci’s Steven Pinker embraces scientism.
 Bad move, I think.
-As Pigliucci concludes:
+As Pigliucci concluded:

 Pinker really wasted a good chance here.
 He has the intellectual stature and public visibility to nudge the debate forward in a positive direction.
 Instead of embracing scientism as a positive label, he should have acknowledged that some criticism of science is well founded and sorely needed.
 Instead of telling us again platitudes about the benefits of science (while ignoring its darker side) and chastising the humanities for not embracing it wholeheartedly, he could have presented a nuanced examination of where science really is useful to the humanities and where the latter are useful to the sciences–not to mention those several areas where the two can safely ignore each other in pursuit of different goals.
 Oh well, next time, perhaps.

 So instead, here is the essay I wanted Steven Pinker to write.
-It’s copy-and-pasted from the Pinker original.
-Some of the words have been changed.
+I used copy-and-paste from the Pinker original.
+Then I changed some of the words.

 Anthropology Is Your Ally